sydneychiang/tindertunes/README.md

 **Optional Nice-to-have Stories**

 * Details if you click on the artist
-* Can cure Covid 19 through the playlist (substitute for the vaccine)
+* Can cure COVID-19 through the playlist (substitute for the vaccine)

 ### 2. Screen Archetypes